grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 Imagine we are developing a web store for a customer.
 There are different kinds  of products sold and the customer wants to have the ability to add new products.

-Each product has at least two important attributes: name and price (actually there are others like quantity, but let's leave them alone for now).
+Each product has at least two important attributes: name and price (there are others like quantity, but let's leave them alone for now).

 Now, imagine how you would model these two things - would the name be modeled as a mere `string` and price be a `double` or a `decimal` type?